werf/werf/README.md

 ### Cleanup

 - Local and Docker registry cleaning by customizable policies.
-- Keeping images that used in Kubernetes clusters.
-Werf scans the following kinds of objects: Pod, Deployment, ReplicaSet, StatefulSet, DaemonSet, Job, CronJob, ReplicationController.
+- Keeping images that used in Kubernetes clusters. werf scans the following kinds of objects: Pod, Deployment, ReplicaSet, StatefulSet, DaemonSet, Job, CronJob, ReplicationController.

 <!-- WERF DOCS PARTIAL END -->